 Our investment philosophy is backed by more than fifty years of academic research and Nobel Prize winning theory.
 We see markets as an ally, not an adversary.
 Rather than wasting time trying to discover ways markets are mistaken, we take advantage of the ways markets are right.
-We simulate thousands of possible lifetime-return scenarios to provide the statistical probability of attaining your financial goals

 The asset allocation decision is shown to be by far the largest determinant of variation in returns.
 Therefore, we concentrate efforts on the total portfolio composition and how assets are allocated.
 While it does not eliminate the risk of market loss, diversification does help eliminate the random misfortunes of individual securities and positions your portfolio to capture the returns of broad economic forces.

 Unlike index funds that follow commercial benchmarks, we utilize equity asset classes based on a security's market capitalization and price-to-book ratio that meet defined eligibility rules.
 To gain the purest representation possible, we seek to exclude securities that do not exhibit the general characteristics of the defined asset class.
 We also seek to eliminate securities that lack sufficient liquidity for cost-effective trading.

 Expected return differences are largely driven by company size, relative price, and profitability.
 Academic research and results from practicing investors show that small companies have higher expected returns than large companies.
 Low relative price “value” companies have higher expected returns than high relative price “growth” companies.
 Companies with high profitability have higher expected returns than companies with low profitability.